ahmad-shirazi/AnnotMLLM/README.md

 # DLaVA: Document Language and Vision Assistant

-A framework for answer localization in Document Visual Question Answering (VQA) with enhanced interpretability and trustworthiness.
-The system integrates OCR-dependent and OCR-free methods to localize answers precisely within document images.
+DLaVA is a cutting-edge framework for answer localization in Document Visual Question Answering (VQA).
+It is designed to enhance interpretability, trustworthiness, and efficiency in document understanding by directly linking answers to their spatial locations in images.
+Leveraging state-of-the-art Multimodal Large Language Models (MLLMs) and an innovative OCR-free “constructed image” approach, DLaVA achieves robust performance while minimizing computational overhead.

 ---

 ## Overview

-DLaVA introduces a novel approach for Document VQA by:
-- Incorporating answer localization to enhance user trust and model interpretability.
-- Supporting both OCR-dependent and OCR-free pipelines.
-- Achieving state-of-the-art (SOTA) performance on Document VQA and Visual Information Extraction (VIE) tasks.
+Document VQA requires not only accurate textual extraction from complex layouts but also precise spatial reasoning to map answers onto document regions.
+DLaVA addresses these challenges by:
+- Zero-Shot Answer Localization: A training-free, zero-shot pipeline that directly localizes answers.
+- Constructed Image Strategy: Detected text regions are reorganized into a single image, where each cropped region is tagged with a unique bounding box ID, preserving spatial context.
+- Dual Pipeline Support: Offers both OCR-free and OCR-dependent processing paths to suit different application needs.
+- Enhanced Interpretability & Trustworthiness: Outputs include bounding box annotations that allow users to verify responses directly against the document.
+- State-of-the-Art Performance: Achieves high accuracy on benchmarks such as DocVQA, STE-VQA, FUNSD, CORD, and SROIE, with evaluation based on both textual (ANLS) and spatial (IoU) metrics.

 ![Figure ](images/figure1.png)
 *Figure 1: Examples of visual information extraction on images from the CORD dataset: questions are displayed at the top